oppia/oppia-web-developer-docs/Acceptance-Tests.md

 For example, to run the `check-blog-editor-unable-to-publish-duplicate-blog-post.spec.ts` test, run the following command:
 Python:
 ```
-python -m scripts.run_acceptance_tests --suite="blog-editor-tests/check-blog-editor-unable-to-publish-duplicate-blog-post"
+python -m scripts.run_acceptance_tests --suite="blog-editor/check-blog-editor-unable-to-publish-duplicate-blog-post"
 ```

 Docker:
 ```
-make run_tests.acceptance suite="blog-editor-tests/check-blog-editor-unable-to-publish-duplicate-blog-post"
+make run_tests.acceptance suite="blog-editor/check-blog-editor-unable-to-publish-duplicate-blog-post"
 ```

+> **TIP:** To reduce the development cycle for the tests, try using `--skip-build` to skip the build in the local environment as this can reduce the run-time of tests.

-**Note: Typically, these tests take anywhere between 0.5 to 2-3 minutes (excluding the time taken for setting up the server) for any suite to run, both in headless and non-headless modes, assuming the machine has sufficient resources.
-If the total time taken is significantly longer than this, it may indicate an issue with the testing environment.
-If such an issue is noticed or observed, please raise it on our [issue tracker](https://github.com/oppia/oppia/issues).**
+**Note: Typically, these tests take anywhere between 2 to 5-6 minutes (excluding the time taken for setting up the server) for any suite to run, both in headless and non-headless modes, assuming the machine has sufficient resources.
+The duration depends on the tests, and some tests can run longer due to a more extensive setup (if there is a longer setup, it would be mentioned in the timeout in the test block).
+However, tests with longer setups can go up to 8-10 minutes (currently, we have some such tests).
+Usually, the total runtime of tests would be around 3-4 minutes in most cases.
+In any case, if the run-time appears unreasonably long to you on you machine, feel free to raise an issue on our [issue tracker](https://github.com/oppia/oppia/issues).**

 ## How to write new tests for a specific user

-1) Create a new directory for the specific user if it doesn't already exists inside the `spec` directory.
-For ex. `Topic Manager` user can have directory named as `topic-manager-tests`, and within the user directory, each test file is named as `*.spec.ts`.
+1) Create a new directory for the specific user if it doesn't already exist inside the `specs` directory.
+For example, the `Topic Manager` user can have a directory named `topic-manager`, and within the user directory, each test file is named as `*.spec.ts`.
-> Note: Naming convention for directories / files is kebab case, where each word is separated by a (-)
+> Note: Naming convention for directories/files is kebab case, where each word is separated by a (-).

 2) Within the user directory, create a new file for each test.
-For ex. `create-new-topic.spec.ts` and `delete-topic.spec.ts` for `Topic Manager` user.
-And these top-level test contains single user stories checking their test steps and expectations mentioned in the [testing spreadsheet](https://docs.google.com/spreadsheets/d/1O8EHiSAGrG0yoNUBz9E4DIwKNS8Rfsv_ffC4k1WK5jc/edit?usp=sharing).
+For example, `create-and-delete-subtopic-and-story.spec.ts` and `browse-topics-on-topics-and-skills-dashboard.spec.ts` for the `Topic Manager` user.
+These top-level tests contain single user stories checking their test steps and expectations mentioned in the testing spreadsheet.

-3) The functionality of the top-level tests for each user-type is defined in the `user-utilities` directory.
-For ex. the blog editor tests are written within the `spec/blog-editor-tests` directory, and the functionality of the tests are defined in the `user-utilities/blog-post-editor-utils.ts` file.
+3) The functionality of the top-level tests for each user type is defined in the `utilities/user` directory.
+For example, the blog admin tests are written within the `specs/blog-admin` directory, and the functionality of the tests is defined in the `utilities/user/blog-admin.ts` file.
 > Note: A utility file is maintained for each user type.
 The purpose of maintaining this file is to add methods specific to that user on top of the already provided basic methods.
-This file maintains a user class which is extended from the base class of puppeteer-utils.ts .
-For ex. blog-post-admin-utils.ts have a class BlogPostEditor which have methods like `createDraftBlogPostWithTitle`, `deleteDraftBlogPostWithTitle` etc. specific to Blog Admin only.
+This file maintains a user class which is extended from the base class of `puppeteer-utils.ts`.
+For example, `blog-admin.ts` has a class `BlogAdmin` which has methods like `createDraftBlogPostWithTitle`, `deleteDraftBlogPostWithTitle`, etc., specific to Blog Admin only.
+Sometimes, when a user (e.g., Topic Manager) requires methods from another user type (e.g., Curriculum Admin), it's acceptable to use intersection types to combine the necessary methods.

 4) The utility files are imported into the top-level test files, and the methods are called to perform the required actions.
-For example, in the `try-to-publish-a-duplicate-blog-post-and-get-blocked.spec.ts` file, the `createNewBlogPostWithTitle` method is called to create a new blog post with the given title.
-Additionally, the `expectUserUnableToPublishBlogPost` method is called to check if the user is unable to publish a blog post.
+For example, in the `assign-role-to-users-and-change-tag-properties.spec.ts` file, the `assignRoleToUser` method is called to assign a role to a user.
+Additionally, the `expectRoleAssignedSuccessfully` method is called to check if the role was assigned successfully.
 To facilitate instantiation of classes, each utils file should also include a `UserFactory` function.
 This function's purpose is to instantiate a new class of the corresponding type.
-For instance, ` export let QuestionAdminFactory = (): QuestionAdmin => new QuestionAdmin();` would create a QuestionAdmin instance.
+For instance, `export let BlogAdminFactory = (): BlogAdmin => new BlogAdmin();` would create a BlogAdmin instance.

-5) After adding a new user utility file, you should make the following changes to user factory:
+5) After adding a new user utility file, you should make the following changes to the user factory:

 If the role requires a super admin to assign it, first, add the role to the `Roles` enum in `test-constants.ts`.
 Then, to add it, reference the `USER_ROLE_MAPPING` inside the `user-factory.ts` file.
 If the user requires a role from the super admin, add the reference accordingly.

-   For example, if we want to add Translation admin with the help of super admin then:
+For example, if we want to add Translation Admin with the help of a super admin then:

     • Define the role in `Roles` enum:
     ```